-Doctors are confident flu shots protect you from influenza, although the level of protection varies from year to year.
+Although most doctors are confident flu shots protect you from influenza, the level of protection varies dramatically from year to year.
 Unfortunately, older people who are at highest risk from flu infections are less likely to have a strong immune response to the vaccination.
-There may be another reason to roll up your sleeve, however.
-Many scientists have found that people who get their shots every year are less likely to develop dementia.

 Could Flu Shots Protect People from Alzheimer Disease?